Parry-Parry/dfNotes/dfNotes.md

 ## Week 4

 ### Vector spaces
-In this course, we will consider vectors to be ordered tuples of real numbers $[x_1, x_2, \dots x_n], x_i \in \mathbb{R}$ (the concept generalises to complex numbers, finite fields, etc. but we'll ignore that).
+In this course, we will consider vectors to be ordered tuples of real numbers $[x<sub>1, x<sub>2, \dots x<sub>n], x<sub>i \in \mathbb{R}$ (the concept generalises to complex numbers, finite fields, etc. but we'll ignore that).
 A vector has a fixed dimension $n$, which is the length of the tuple.
 We can imagine each element of the vector as representing a distance in an **direction orthogonal** to all the other elements.

 For example, a length-3 vector might be used to represent a spatial position in Cartesian coordinates, with three orthogonal measurements for each vector.
 Orthogonal just means "independent", or, geometrically speaking "at 90 degrees".